 Use it to cook rice, pasta, risotto, etc.

-Add it your soups, this is my favorite way of using leftover whey.
+Add it to soups, this is my favorite way of using leftover whey.

-Use it in your baking, to make bread, muffins, biscuits, etc.
+Use it to make bread, pizza dough, muffins, biscuits, etc.

-Use it to make your morning Pancake or Waffle.
+Use it to make your morning pancakes or waffles.

-Other than cooking, you can use it for your beauty regime or pour it into your plants.
+Other than cooking, you can also use it for your beauty regime or pour it on your plants for their healthy growth.

-There are so many ways to use this Cheese, but let me tell you some of my favorite way of serving the same:
+There are so many ways to use this ricotta cheese, but let me tell you some of my favorites.

 Scrambled eggs taste great with some fresh ricotta added to them.

-Add it over a grilled fruit with some granola, for a healthy dessert.
+Add it over grilled fruits with some granola for a healthy dessert.

-Herbed Ricotta – Add in some parsley, chives, salt and black pepper in the ricotta.
+Herbed Ricotta – Add in some parsley, chives, salt, and black pepper.

-Olive and Garlic Ricotta – Finely chop some green olive and roasted garlic and add in the ricotta with some olive oil, salt and pepper.
+Olive and Garlic Ricotta – Finely chop some green olives and roasted garlic and add it to the ricotta along with some extra virgin olive oil, salt, and pepper.

-Spicy Ricotta – One of my favorites!
-Add in some finely chopped red bell pepper, smoked paprika, and salt in the cheese.
+Spicy Ricotta – This is one of my favorites!
+Add in some finely chopped red bell pepper, smoked paprika, and salt to the cheese.

-Lemon Basil Ricotta – Add in some finely chopped basil leaves, lemon zest, salt, and black pepper in the ricotta, and you are done.
+Lemon Basil Ricotta – Add in some finely chopped basil leaves, lemon zest, salt, and black pepper to the ricotta.

-This cheese keep good in refrigerator for 3-4 days.
-Store it in an airtight container.
+This cheese keeps good in the refrigerator for 3-4 days.
+Store it in a clean and dry airtight container.

 Ricotta Cheese Recipe

-- Store the ricotta cheese in a glass container and use as required.
+- Store the ricotta in a glass container and use it as required.